FromVic/FFAST/doc/test_runs.md

 - use_amcl
   Set to true to perform particle filter localization on the LIDAR scans and include the output in the EKF.
 If true, a map must be provided.
 - map
   The name of the map.
 The map files (pgm and yaml) must be placed inside the map folder inside the ffast package.
+Please make sure cartain map is used when localization is launched, it would influence the result of test.

 ## Teleoperation of the car
 In the local computer with a controller connected,